-Instagram AI Tools Are Frowned Upon — but They Work
+Instagram Bots Are Frowned Upon — but They Work

 Vivian, a 25-year-old Los Angeles dweller, has 20,000 Instagram followers.
 It takes her five hours every day to engage with her audience, post and respond to stories and answer direct messages.